 Chapter 3 also discusses requirements for ensuring that important objects—such as a toilet, light switch, or door—are usable.

 Terms that come up in Chapter 3 are changes in level, turning spaces, clear floor or ground space, and knee and toe clearance, as well as protruding objects, reach ranges, and operable parts.

 The previous chapter has some information about accessible routes, but Chapter 4 has more details.
 It covers walking surfaces, doorways, ramps, and curb ramps.
 It also has information about elevators and platform lifts.

 Look here for information about accessible parking spaces and passenger loading zones.
 Chapter 5 also talks about stairways and handrails.

 This chapter has design and usability requirements for plumbing fixtures like water fountains, toilets, sinks, bathtubs, and showers.
 It also has specifications for saunas and steam rooms.
-Plus, it also addresses washing machines and dryers.
+Plus, it addresses washing machines and dryers.

 Read this chapter for information about many types of rooms and areas.
 It covers assembly areas, such as auditoriums.
 It has details on locker rooms and kitchens.
 It also discusses medical care and long-term care facilities, transient-lodging guest rooms, holding and housing cells, and courtrooms.
 And, it talks about residential dwelling units.
 It ends with information about transportation-related facilities, such as bus shelters and rail platforms.